Reference Architecture: Workspace app

 After completing these 7 steps, the administrator will be able to monitor user activities across multiple resource locations and increase security control on information access with Workspace App users.

-End users are able to enjoy an integrated user experience from Local and Mobile apps delivered by the Endpoint Management and Workspace hub, Securely access SaaS and Web Applications through Secure Workspace Access and SSO too.
+End users are able to enjoy an integrated user experience from Local and Mobile apps delivered by the Endpoint Management and Workspace hub, Securely access SaaS and Web Applications through Secure Private Access and SSO too.
 Existing Citrix Virtual Apps and Desktops sites can be aggregated together along with Citrix Virtual Apps and Desktops resource locations through the Gateway Service.
 Reduce external web application access risks by redirect them to Secure Browser.
 Apply Content Collaboration with external users using local Storage Zones or public cloud storage platforms.